 Lead management

-Lead management features help you track and manage potential customers from the moment they enter your sales funnel to the point where they become paying customers.
+Lead management features help you track and manage lead data and potential customers from the moment they enter your sales funnel to the point where they become paying customers.
 You can capture leads from various sources, such as website forms, marketing campaigns, and social media, and then nurture them through the sales process.
 Lead scoring and lead routing capabilities allow you to prioritize the most promising leads and assign them to the appropriate sales representatives.

 Sales force automation